cedowens/Terraform_DigitalOcean_Scripts/README.md

 ![Image](do4.png)

-Then you can ssh into the droplet, cd into the gophish directory and do the following:
+Then you can ssh into the droplet, switch to a non-root user with sudo, cd into the gophish directory and do the following:

 - edit the config.json file and change the 127.0.0.1:3333 to 0.0.0.0:3333 (note: the firewall restricts access to port 3333 only to the IP you specify)